Hyperpigmentation isn’t necessarily a condition but a term that describes skin that appears darker. It can:

 While increased pigmentation usually isn’t harmful, it can be a symptom of another medical condition.
 Learn about types of hyperpigmentation, causes, and how to treat it.

-There are several types of hyperpigmentation, the most common being melasma, sunspots, and post-inflammatory hyperpigmentation.
+There are several types of hyperpigmentation, the common ones being melasma, sunspots, and post-inflammatory hyperpigmentation.

-- Post-inflammatory hyperpigmentation: This is a result of injury or inflammation to the skin.
-The most common cause of this type is acne.
+- Post-inflammatory hyperpigmentation.
+This is a result of injury or inflammation to the skin.
+A common cause of this type is acne.

-Darkened areas on the skin is the main symptom of hyperpigmentation.
+Darkened areas on the skin are the main symptoms of hyperpigmentation.
 Patches can vary in size and develop anywhere on the body.